-Lina Verchery is a scholar of religion focusing on Chinese Buddhism and an independent filmmaker.
+Lina Verchery is a scholar of religion and an independent filmmaker.

 in Buddhist Beasts: Reflections on Animals in Asian Religions and Culture.
 Reiko Ohnuma and Barbara Ambros, eds.
 Forthcoming.

-"An Alternative to the ‘Westernization’ Paradigm: The Buddhist Conquest of the West and Chinese Global Imaginaires”
+"An Alternative to the ‘Westernization’ Paradigm and Buddhist Global Imaginaires”

-in The Modernization of Buddhism in Global Perspective.
-John S. Harding, Victor Sogen Hori, Alexander Soucy, eds.
-Forthcoming.
+in Buddhism in the Global Eye: Beyond East and West.
+John S. Harding, Victor Sōgen Hori, Alexander Soucy, eds.
+New York: Bloomsbury Academic, 2019.

 Lectures and Conferences